-SAntivirus by Digital Comm.
+SAntivirus developed by Digital Comm.
 Inc can be correctly summarized as a Potentially Unwanted Application.

 One more sign that shows ma that SAntivirus doesn’t worth your credit is his notifications.
 This PUP shows you it’s tiresome notifications about plenty of viruses and problems literally everywhere, and, of course, offers you to remove this threat via purchasing the full version of SAntivirus.
 I’m sure that no really useful program will try to force you to pay for the full version so aggressively.

-And, because of such aggressive notifications spamming, SAntivirus causes a significant slowdown of the weak, or even just out of date systems.
-Users with weak PC complained about a general slowdown and hard lag spikes when they tried to open programs which were detected by SAntivirus as contaminated or malicious.
+And, because of such aggressive notifications spamming, SAntivirus causes a significant slowdown of the weak, or even just out-of-date systems.
+Users with weak PC complained about a general slowdown and hard lag spikes when they tried to open programs that SAntivirus detected as contaminated or malicious.

-And one of the most disgusting elements of SAntivirus is it’s the behavior when you try to uninstall it without using anti-malware software.
-At first, you need to confirm an installation twice, that is at least suspicious.
+One of the most disgusting elements of SAntivirus is its behavior when you try to uninstall it without using anti-malware software.
+At first, you need to confirm an installation twice.
+That is at least suspicious.
 Another sign of SAntivirus unreliability is that he’s not displayed in the list of installed programs, so you cannot delete him with basic Windows methods.
-And even if you pass all steps of SAntivirus uninstallation with his methods – you will be very surprised seeing the SAntivirus again after the first reboot.
+And even if you pass all steps of SAntivirus uninstallation with his methods – you will be shocked seeing the SAntivirus again after the first reboot.

 SAntivirus doesn’t even allow you to cancel its installation.
-Only this fact can be a sign that this software is forcing you to use him, and literally alarms about potentially harmful action SAntivirus is able to perform with your PC.
+Only this fact can be a sign that this software is forcing you to use him, and literally, alarms about potentially harmful action SAntivirus can perform with your PC.

-The trouble of majority of supposed registry cleaners is that there is no any type of verification that can surely show the efficiency of such action.
+The trouble of the majority of supposed registry cleaners is that there is no type of verification that can surely show the efficiency of such action.
 Saying another word – no one knows if it can improve the system functionality.
-In addition to that, Microsoft has actually just recently supposed that particular Windows registry optimizers instead cause a lot of “serious problems” while modifying the registry, therefore, it was also supposed that the people do not use these pseudo optimization apps1.
+In addition to that, Microsoft has actually just recently supposed that particular Windows registry optimizers instead cause many “serious problems” while modifying the registry.
+Therefore, it was also supposed that the people do not use these pseudo optimization apps1.

-That’s no reason to say how crucial it can be registry editing.
+That’s no reason to say how crucial it registry editing can be.
 In the positive case, SAntivirus may delete registry entities that are responsible for your program’s functionality.
-But if something goes wrong, it can inflate on whole PC performance, or can even cause Windows errors.
+But if something goes wrong, it can inflate on whole PC performance or even cause Windows errors.
 So, it wouldn’t be a very clever solution to let low-trusted software edit your registry.

 One of the “most favorite” programs and files which are usually blocked and detected as malicious by SAntivirus are VirtualBox and drivers.
-Virtual boxes are not so crucial for the whole system but can be crucial for users who are using VirtualBox as a workspace.
-However, drivers blockage can cause serious problems with your PC performance.
+Virtual boxes are not so crucial for the whole system but can be crucial for users who use VirtualBox as a workspace.
+However, driver blockage can cause serious problems with your PC performance.

 Popular action that SAntivirus does is browser crashing.
 After installation, it randomly assigns vulnerabilities to your browser(s) and then blocks their functions every time you launch them.
 Hence, every time you launch your Chrome or Firefox – you will see a crash and the next report about “vulnerability beaten by SAntivirus”.

-Some users who installed SAntivirus by mistake reported that it can act as trojan or keylogger by itself.
-In spite of the online activity scanner, that is officially present in SAntivirus, users also noticed that this PUP collected a lot of data about them – personal ID, credit card and bank account number et cetera.
+Some users who installed SAntivirus by mistake reported that it could act as trojan or keylogger by itself.
+Despite the online activity scanner that is officially present in SAntivirus, users also noticed that this PUP collected a lot of data about them – personal ID, credit card, bank account number, et cetera.
 So, if it acts not just like PUP but also like a full-size trojan-stealer – the only way to make your PC safe is to delete SAntivirus.

 There are also a lot of cases of SAntivirus distribution in a pack of ransomware of some sort.
 The most common (and one of the most popular nowadays) is a STOP/Djvu family.
-A lot of users who were been attacked by Mado or Jope ransomware also told us that they got the SAntivirus before their files were encrypted by mentioned ransomware.
-That’s why I advice you not to shelve a full scan of your PC if you get a SAntivirus.
+Many users who were attacked by Mado or Jope ransomware also told us that they got the SAntivirus before the mentioned ransomware encrypted their files.
+That’s why I advise you not to shelve a full scan of your PC if you get a SAntivirus.

 SAntivirus Technical Summary.